 In the first round of NHA for the reference period 2005-06, two of the dimensions namely financing sources & financing agents were covered on the basis of available data.
-While in the second round of NHA 2007-08, the third dimension on health care providers has also been developed by including the retropolated, from 2009-10 to 2007-08, results of the census/survey of private health care providers.
-In its third round, NHA has developed the above three dimensions by including the actual results of Out of Pocket health expenditures survey and census/survey of private health care providers for FY 2009-10 and secondary data collected from various sources like AGPR, provincial AGS, MAG, ML&C, ESSIs, SECP etc.
+While in the second round of NHA 2007-08, the third dimension on health care providers had also been developed by including the retropolated, from 2009-10 to 2007-08, results of the census/survey of private health care providers.
+In its third & fourth rounds, NHA had developed the aforesaid three dimensions by including the actual results of Out of Pocket health expenditures survey and census/survey of private health care providers for FY 2009-10 and secondary data collected from various sources like AGPR, provincial AGs, MAG, ML&C, ESSIs, and SECP etc.